Case Study All Work

 Why it matters

 Accessibility work is often treated as a checklist — fix what’s flagged and move on.
-This project was a case where going beyond the original scope was the right call.
+This project was a case where the right call was to widen the scope rather than narrow it.
 Fixing only the known issues would have left the site partially compliant, which isn’t really compliant at all.
+Recognizing that, and making the case for the fuller audit, was the actual value I brought — not just the fixes, but the judgment to see what the original assessment had missed.